1986

 - interview with Janice Long

-860226E 26th February: UK radio (BBC).
+860226E 26th February: UK radio (BBC), incl.

 - interview with KR

-860227A 27th February: UK radio (BBC1) ‘Simon Bates Show’
+860227A 27th February: UK radio (BBC1) ‘Simon Bates Show’, incl.

 - interview with MJ by Janice Long (same as 26.2.86)

-860301A 1st March: UK radio (BBC) ‘Saturday Live’.
+860301A 1st March: UK radio (BBC1) ‘Saturday Live’, incl.

 - interview with Philip Norman (Rolling Stones-biograph)

-860305A 5th March: UK TV (BBC) ‘Breakfast Time’.
+860305A 5th March: UK TV (TV-am) ‘Good Morning Britain’, incl.

-860307A 7th March: UK TV (Channel 4) ‘The Tube’.
+860307A 7th March: UK TV (Channel 4) ‘The Tube’, incl.

 - BJ announcing Jimi Hendrix at Monterey Pop Festival 16.6.67

-860310A 10th March: US TV (CBS) ‘Entertainment Tonight’.
+860310A 10th March: US TV (syndicated) ‘Entertainment Tonight’, incl.

-- interview with KR by Jeanne Baker (Antigua)
+- interview with KR by Leeza Gibbons (London, Royal Garden Hotel 25.2.86)

-860311A 11th March: German TV (ZDF) ‘The Grammy Awards’.
-Incl.
+860311A 11th March: German TV (ZDF) ‘The Grammy Awards’, incl.

 - footage through the years